Quit and relaunch Wispr Flow

 Available on: Mac, Windows, iOS, Android

-If Flow is freezing, not detecting your microphone, or behaving strangely after an update, a full quit and relaunch clears background processes and restarts Flow cleanly.
+If Flow is freezing, not detecting your microphone, or behaving strangely after an update, a full quit and relaunch clears background processes and starts Flow cleanly.
 Most issues resolve in under a minute.

 Quick checks